dilipkumar2k6/document-search/README.md

 - How much replicas we need to handle 40k searches per seconds?
 - Replicas of each shard = 40k/300 ~ 133

+Conclusion
+- Search API didn't change, instead of running on bigger data set, now it runs on small data set
+- Data is sharded vertically, since document index are in integer range, so each shard has set of  possible i to i+10000 index i.e. it will not overlap
+- More replicas are added to support throughput